Yokosuka D4Y Suisei: Night fighter

 The D4Y was faster than the A6M Zero, and some were employed as D4Y2-S night fighters against Boeing B-29 Superfortress bombers late in the War.
 The night fighter conversions were made at the 11th Naval Aviation Arsenal at Hiro.
 Each D4Y2-S had its bombing systems and equipment removed and replaced by a 20 mm Type 99 cannon installed in the rear cockpit, with the barrel slanted up and forwards in a similar manner to the German Schräge Musik armament fitting (pioneered by the IJNAS in May 1943 on the Nakajima J1N).
 Some examples also carried two or four 10 cm air-to-air rockets under the wings; lack of radar for night interceptions, inadequate climb rate and the B-29's high ceiling limited the D4Y2-S effectiveness as a night fighter.
 Little is known of their operations.

 Last action

-At the end of the War, D4Ys were still being used operationally against the U.S. Navy.
+At the end of the conflict, D4Ys were still being used operationally against the U.S. Navy.
 Among the last of these were eleven aircraft led by Vice Admiral Matome Ugaki on a suicide mission on 15 August 1945, of which all but three were lost.